Jakob Breum

-Jakob Breum Martinsen (born 17 November 2003) is a Danish professional footballer who plays as an attacking midfielder or winger for club Go Ahead Eagles.
+Jakob Breum Martinsen (born 17 November 2003) is a Danish professional footballer who plays as an attacking midfielder or winger for French club Saint-Étienne.

 Club career

 OB

 Born in Odense, Breum began his youth career with local side Ubberud IF before moving to Næsby Boldklub, both feeder clubs of OB.
 He joined OB's academy in 2018.
 On 6 March 2019, he signed his first professional contract with the club, a three-year deal.

 Breum made his senior debut on 7 June 2020, coming on as a substitute in a 3–1 Danish Superliga win over Esbjerg fB.
 At 16 years and 203 days, he became the third-youngest player to make a competitive appearance for OB.
 On his 18th birthday, 17 November 2021, he extended his contract until June 2026.
 He scored his first professional goals on 3 April 2022, netting twice in a 2–1 league win against Nordsjælland.
 Later that season, he appeared as a substitute in the Danish Cup final against Midtjylland, which OB lost on penalties after a 1–1 draw following extra time.